-In this article, I will tell you How to test water quality at home without a kit.
-As well as mentioning some important facts about why we must check water quality.
+In this article, I will be describing the best ways to test your water quality at home without a kit.
+Let’s dive into it!

 Why Do I Need To Check Water Quality?

-Do you know our water could be contaminated with thousands of chemicals, including PFAS, Pesticides, and other toxins?
-You could be drinking one of those harmful chemicals if you are not checking the quality of your water.
+Do you know our water could be contaminated with thousands of chemicals, including PFAs, pesticides, microplastics, heavy metals, and other toxins?
+You could be drinking one of those harmful chemicals if you’re water quality is not determined.

-1. Examine The Water Appearance With Naked Eyes
+1. Examine The Water’s Appearance With Naked Eyes

 2. Examine Water With Magnifying Glass

 After examining the water’s appearance with your naked eyes, do not forget to try it with a magnifying glass.
 You can do it by placing water in a clear glass and placing it near direct light.
-Take a closer look at the water; if you see any odd particles, do not drink it.
+Take a closer look at the water; if you see any odd particles, analyze them.

 3. Smell The Water

-You should trust your senses when not testing your water with a kit.
-Smelling and the water is a simple technique to experiment with water at home.
-Even the laboratorian smells the water during the testing.
+You should trust your senses when testing your water without a kit.
+Even the laboratories smell the water during the testing.
 But what do different smells indicate?
-Here are some of the odors and their indications:
+Here are some of the odors and their indications that can assist you in knowing the present contamination in the water.

 4. Taste The Water